 It lets you automate your repetitive business processes and saves time for your employees who can focus on more important functions of their job and be more productive in planning and executing tasks that cannot be done by a system.

-Error-free reports are a crucial aspect in business planning, and the lesser the human intervention, the more accurate the data.
+Error-free reports are a crucial aspect of business planning, and the lesser the human intervention, the more accurate the data.
 The ERP systems provide a deep insight into every function and department of your business without boring you with a regular excel sheet.
 They also provide financial reports such as income and cash flow statements, which could help you make decisions that are backed by factual data and metrics.

 With an ERP system, you can standardize processes and systems (think CRM automated emails and chatbots), this enhances productivity and efficiency.
 This is also an added benefit if you’re looking at branding the communication sent out from your business.